truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 ### 24.04.2 Known Issues

-* Systems migrating from 13.0-U6.2 that have storage pools with cache and spare devices can show, post-upgrade to 24.04.2, pools as having unavailable devices and other disk detection errors ([NAS- ]()).
+* Systems migrating from 13.0-U6.2 that have storage pools with cache and spare devices can show, post-upgrade to 24.04.2, pools as having unavailable devices and other disk detection errors ([NAS-130825](https://ixsystems.atlassian.net/browse/NAS-130825)).
   This is caused by a difference between how CORE and SCALE identify devices for pool import.
 To work around this issue, use the TrueNAS UI to export the affected pool and then re-import it.

 * Network UPS Tools (NUT) service can utilize 100% of 1 CPU thread when power is cut to the UPS [NAS-130175](https://ixsystems.atlassian.net/browse/NAS-130175).